BadCLIP: Trigger-Aware Prompt Learning for Backdoor Attacks on CLIP: Related Works

 \textbf{Prompt learning.} \ As an alternative to full fine-tuning and linear probing, prompt learning is first proposed to exploit pre-trained language models in natural language processing (NLP) \cite{zhong2021factual,li2021prefix,lester2021power,liu2021pre}.
 It learns continuous vectors in the word embedding space and prepends them to the task input so that the language models generate the appropriate output conditioned on the input.
 In computer vision, preliminary works \cite{radford2021learning,jia2021scaling} create hand-crafted prompts to adapt vision-language models to the downstream tasks.
 Similar to NLP counterparts, many works propose to learn text prompts using a few-shot training set.
 CoOp \cite{zhou2022learning} firstly extends continuous context optimization to vision-language models.
 After that, CoCoOp \cite{zhou2022conditional} identifies the weak generalizability of CoOp and solves it with image-specific prompts.
 Other directions like test-time prompt tuning \cite{shu2022test}, unsupervised prompt learning \cite{huang2022unsupervised}, and prompt distribution learning \cite{lu2022prompt} have been explored.
 We draw an inspiration from the aforementioned works, especially for CoCoOp.

-\textbf{Backdoor attack.} \ The backdoor attack is an increasing security threat to the application of deep learning.
-BadNets \cite{gu2019badnets} firstly injects a backdoor into a classifier by poisoning the training dataset, i.e., adding a backdoor trigger to the training inputs and changing their labels to the target class.
-To bypass label inspection, clean-label attacks have been studied in \cite{turner2019label,barni2019new,zhao2020clean}, in which poisoned images have labels that are consistent with their main contents.
+\textbf{Backdoor attack.} \ The backdoor attack \cite{gu2019badnets,turner2019label,li2021invisible,bai2021targeted,bai2022hardly,bai2023versatile,gao2023imperceptible,ya2024towards,xu2024towards} is an increasing security threat that demands defensive measures \cite{wang2019neural,gao2023backdoor,zhu2023enhancing,zhu2024neural,li2024nearest} to ensure the application of deep learning in security-sensitive scenarios \cite{li2016mutual, liu2006spatio, tang2004video, gong2013multi, wei2018transferable,zhang2019joint}.
+BadNets \cite{gu2019badnets} firstly injects a backdoor into a classifier by poisoning training dataset, i.e., adding a backdoor trigger to the training inputs and changing their labels to the target class.
+To bypass label inspection, clean-label attacks have been studied in \cite{turner2019label,barni2019new,zhao2020clean,gao2023ciba,gao2023not}, where poisoned images have labels that are consistent with their main contents.
 Besides data poisoning based attacks, previous works proposed to embed a backdoor in a victim model by controlling the training process \cite{nguyen2020wanet,nguyen2020input,doan2021lira} or maliciously fine-tuning the pre-trained model \cite{LiuMALZW018}.
-For the CLIP model, Carlini et al. \cite{carlini2021poisoning} implemented the backdoor attack with data poisoning, while Jia et al. \cite{jia2022badencoder} proposed to fine-tune the image encoder with a large amount of additional data.
+For the CLIP model, Carlini et al. \cite{carlini2021poisoning} implemented the backdoor attack with data poisoning, while Jia et al. \cite{jia2022badencoder} proposed to fine-tune the image encoder with a large amount of additional data, called BadEncoder.
+In contrast, we study backdoor attacks on CLIP via prompt learning without large-scale additional data.
 A parallel work \cite{liang2023badclip} with the same method name as ours also injects a backdoor into the CLIP model by poisoning the training data.
 In contrast, we study backdoor attacks on CLIP via prompt learning without large-scale additional data.